youngskilled/js-filter/README.md

 ## Changelog ##

+**Version 1.10.0**
+Added a new possiblity for category to also include products of its children categories.
+Setting `alsoMatchChildrenCategories` to `true` enables that.

 **Version 1.9.0**
 Added a new possiblity for a custom price template.
 Needs to be used in conjunction with `eachItemAttrs` to set a property on the price object `special` which will then invoke the `special` template within the price templates.
 Used in Artilleriet for grouped products.